Thursday (band): Reunion and second breakup (2016–2019)

+In May, Thursday announced an appearance at both Chicago and Denver's Riot Fest dates in September.
+On June 15, Thursday announced a "homecoming" at Starland Ballroom on December 30.
+On January 31, 2017, Thursday announced a 24-date tour for March and April 2017, the band's first full tour since 2012.
+In June, Thursday headlined the Northside Festival in Brooklyn, New York.

-The band announced in October 2018 that they would be ending their reunion the following year while stating "when we stopped playing last time, it wasn't on the best of terms.
+The band announced in October 2018 that their reunion would end in 2019, stating, "When we stopped playing last time, it wasn't on the best of terms.
 This time, we get to put down touring on the very highest of notes: in each other's lives and able to pick up and play together behind closed doors whenever we want.
 If we are ever able to do Thursday again, it will be a new, separate chapter.
-Thank you all for your time, attention and friendship.".
-The band's final show took place on March 17, 2019 at Saint Vitus in Brooklyn, NY.
+Thank you all for your time, attention and friendship."
+The band's planned final show took place on March 17, 2019, at Saint Vitus in Brooklyn, New York.

-In May 2019, due to mounting pressure from their international fanbase, who did not get an opportunity to see the reunion tour, the band announced that they would play Germany and released the following statement: "We are so excited and surprised to be able to announce Family First Festival in Cologne.
-After our last show, we began conversations about all the places that we hadn't been able to play on our reunion.
-It seemed impossible that we would all be available at the same time to play shows again, especially in any sustained way.
-But when our old friends in boysetsfire asked us to play this festival with them, we saw that we had a rare opportunity to accomplish two things at once: visit a country that's always been kind to Thursday and play, once more, with a band that we've admired since before we were a band, a band that took us on one of our first tours ever.
-After much discussion among ourselves, we decided that there were certain cities around the globe that we had unfinished business in and if we find that, at some point in the future, we're in a position to play them, then we will.
-We hope to see you there."
+However, Thursday did not play any international shows during this reunion, and due to mounting pressure from their international fanbase, the band announced in May 2019 a German show at Cologne's Family First Festival.
+"It seemed impossible that we would all be available at the same time to play shows again, especially in any sustained way.
+But when our old friends in boysetsfire asked us to play this festival with them, we saw that we had a rare opportunity to accomplish two things at once: visit a country that's always been kind to Thursday and play, once more, with a band that we've admired since before we were a band," the band said.

-They then proceeded to announce a show in Eindhoven, The Netherlands, and two UK shows to be held at London's Electric Ballroom, due to play Full Collapse on night one followed by War All the Time on night two, which took place in December 2019.
-Following this they appeared at The Shrine in Los Angeles on December 20, opening for the reunited My Chemical Romance.
+Further shows followed in Eindhoven, Netherlands, and two UK shows at London's Electric Ballroom, with Full Collapse played on the first night and War All the Time played on the second, which took place in December 2019.
+The band also opened for the reunited My Chemical Romance at Los Angeles' The Shrine on December 20.